 The result was that there were lawsuits against him, and, in 1941, he agreed to relinquish all his interest in the corporation.
 Orr Elder, his old friend, became the new president.

-True Story Magazine was eventually bought out by a company called Sterling/Macfadden.
-February, 2004 it was acquired by Dorchester Media.
-CLICK HERE to see the Facebook page.
+True Story Magazine is still in print although the publication rights have switched hands a few times .
+CLICK HERE to read the history of this magazine.
 True Story magazine along with a few other confession magazines are still being published today, but the Macfadden name is gone.
 On the other hand, Dance Magazine, published today by Dance Media which is part of the Macfadden Communications Group, was a magazine that Macfadden launched when his daughter, Helen, was heavily involved in dance.
 Dance Magazine continues to enjoy tremendous success.
 Although the company still bears the Macfadden name, there is no longer any affiliation with its founder.